-but does not include. (c) part of a public school, separate school or private school within the meaning of the Education Act or part of a school continued or established under section 13 of the Education Act.11 the temporary care for reward or compensation of five children or less who are under ten years of age where such care is provided in a private residence, other than the home of a parent or guardian of any such child, for a continuous period not exceeding twenty-four hours.13
+but does not include.

+- (c) part of a public school, separate school or private school within the meaning of the Education Act or part of a school continued or established under section 13 of the Education Act.
+11 - Day nurseries must be licensed under the Act.
+On the other hand, "private-67 home day care" services do not require a licence.
+"Private-home day care" means:

+the temporary care for reward or compensation of five children or less who are under ten years of age where such care is provided in a private residence, other than the home of a parent or guardian of any such child, for a continuous period not exceeding twenty-four hours.